wellyngtonamaral/hd-benchmark/README.md

-# hd-bechmark
+# hd-benchmark

-This repository contains a collection of simple Linux command line scripts to perform benchmarks of spinning disks.
+This repository contains a collection of simple Linux command lines to perform benchmarks of spinning disks.

 The available scripts are: